 Cancellations & Refunds

 Students may cancel their meal plans at any time.
 Refunds for canceled meal plans will be provided as follows:

 Meal Plan/Dining Dollars Refunds

-A refund of unused Dining Dollars (meal plan funds or voluntarily deposited dollars) is only available if the account holder 1) withdraws from the University (graduation does not constitute withdrawal); or 2) incurs an academic or disciplinary dismissal.
-The account holder may receive a partial refund on his/her meal plan in accordance with the refund schedule (see below) minus sales tax placed on the used portion of the meal plan.
+Unused Dining Dollars that are a part of an Optional Meal Plan cannot be refunded unless a student 1) withdraws from the University (graduation does not constitute withdrawal); or 2) incurs an academic or disciplinary dismissal.
+Students may receive a partial refund on their meal plan in accordance with the refund schedule (see below) minus sales tax placed on the used portion of the meal plan.
 Notwithstanding the foregoing, Rollover Dining Dollars and Voluntary Dining Dollars are not considered to be an RIT Meal Plan and are non-refundable.

-Tiger Bucks Refund
+Tiger Bucks Refunds

 Tiger Bucks may be refunded to students once they officially leave the University or by authorization of RIT Dining.
-If a student officially leaves the University without requesting a refund of your unused Tiger Bucks, Dining Services will maintain your unused Tiger Bucks balance for three years.
-There is no expiration date, however, unused balances are remitted to New York State after three years in accordance with Article 13 of the NYS Abandoned Property Law.
+If a student officially leaves the University without requesting a refund of their unused Tiger Bucks, RIT Dining will maintain the unused Tiger Bucks balance for three years.
+There is no expiration date, however, unused balances are remitted to New York State after 3 years in accordance with Article 13 of the NYS Abandoned Property Law.